CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/GenericMagic.md

 **Magic Skill Level Required:** -1

-A minor spell, which has such a small effect it requires no magic resource.
 This level of proficiency with magic might be a fun party trick or for convenience but has no awe inspiring use.
+Those with this level are objectively bad at using this skill.
+A Fire Magic skill would allow you to ignite your finger tips to light a cigar, though you could just use a match, flint and steel, or a lighter.
+You could throw hot smoke at someones face, though you could just punch them in the face instead for similar if not better results.

-For Fire Magic, this could be used to light a candle across a room.
+For Fire Magic, this could be used to light a nearby candle.
 For Water Magic, this could be useful for levitating you ale into your mouth.

+Examples include:

+* A minuet latent genetic potential, such as from the race of the character.
+(Sorcerer)
+* Partial knowledge of a type of magic learned quickly on the fly without the required study to be considered a novice.
+(Wizard)
+* A minuet blessing bestowed by a deity.
+(Cleric)
+* A taste of power from an entity looking to make a deal...
+(Warlock)
+* A part of nature foreign to your place of origin.
+(Druid)

 ## Novice Generic Magic